-In 2011, I learned about DEHP, a chemical used to make plastics, was found in the synthetic fruit syrups used in bubble tea.
+In 2011, I learned about DEHP, a chemical used to make plastics, that was found in the synthetic fruit syrups used in bubble tea.
 In addition, there were multiple health news articles that stated that bubble tea pearls contained ingredients that were cancer-causing.

 For something as simple as it sounds, tapioca pearls should consist of just tapioca starch and water.
 Yet, even if you purchase the dried packaged tapioca pearls at the supermarket, you’ll notice that the ingredient list is filled with chemicals, preservatives, and artificial flavours.

 Not by using the already prepackaged tapioca pearls.
 But by single handedly making the tapioca pearls “bubbles” from scratch.
 I did, and it was super simple.
-Just water and tapioca starch.

 However, I wasn’t able to visually get the pearls to look dark enough even through soaking them in my brown sugar tea syrup.

 They just turned slightly brown, definitely not as dark as store-bought.

 But I’ve reworked my recipe and it really looks and tastes like the real deal.

 Without chemicals, artificial colours or flavours.

 And no old tires here, I promise.
 The secret ingredient…?